-Start the upgrade on the main TeamCity server as usual.
+Start the upgrade on the main TeamCity node as usual.

 Proceed with the upgrade.

-Verify that everything works properly and agents are connecting (the agents will reroute the data, that was supposed to be routed to the secondary nodes, to the main server).
+Verify that everything works properly and agents are connecting to the main node (the agents will reroute the data that was supposed to be routed to the secondary nodes to the main node).

-Upgrade the TeamCity installations on the secondary nodes to the same version.
+Upgrade TeamCity on the secondary nodes to the same version.

 To downgrade nodes in a multinode setup, follow these steps:

-Shutdown the main server and the secondary nodes.
+Shutdown the main node and the secondary nodes.

 Restore the data from backup (only if the data format has been changed during the upgrade).

-Downgrade the TeamCity software on the main server.
+Downgrade the TeamCity software on the main node.

-Start the main TeamCity server and verify that everything works properly.
+Start the main TeamCity node and verify that everything works properly.

-Downgrade the TeamCity software on the secondary nodes to the same version as the main server.
+Downgrade the TeamCity software on the secondary nodes to the same version as the main node.

 Start the secondary nodes.